-Government shutdown: Border wall out, Obamacare fight on
+Government shutdown threat appears over

 - What's still being debated: Subsidies for low-income Americans on health insurance

-(CNN)Congressional Republicans have privately proposed a funding bill that does not include money for the border wall, a Congressional source told CNN on Tuesday, a sign congressional Republicans are willing to buck the President to avoid a government shutdown.

-But there are still obstacles to passing a spending bill by Friday, sources tell CNN.
+(CNN)The battle over a government shutdown appears to be over for now, with the push over paying for a border wall sidelined.

+But one key sticking points remains before a deal is finalized -- on health care, again.

-Congressional negotiators are now trying to work through another major issue: what to do about cost-sharing reduction payments, money the government pays to health insurers to reduce the out-of-pocket costs of low-income people.
+At issue: Money the federal government pays health insurers to reduce the out-of-pocket costs for low-income people trying to pay for health care.
+These are referred to cost-sharing reduction (CSR) payments.
 The payments are a major way Democrats ensured low-income people would be covered under the Affordable Care Act, but with a new Republican administration, their future is uncertain.

-White House budget director Mick Mulvaney said on CNN's "The Lead with Jake Tapper" that Trump would be willing to sign a bill without money for the border wall and stave off the threat of a government shutdown.

-"We just thought that it would be a good first step to get these things that everybody agrees on and take that idea of a government shutdown off the table," Mulvaney said.
+The fight over subsidies means there is a growing possibility on Capitol Hill to fall back on a week-long funding bill extension to avoid a shutdown and keep the negotiations moving forward, but few think the subsidies issue would lead to a shutdown.

+A senior GOP aide familiar with the talks told CNN the standoff will ultimately need to be resolved by the President in consultation with House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell, but no one expects it to block a deal in the end.

+"We're not doing that," Ryan told reporters, arguing that it is an issue that is not part of the annual spending bill process.

-He said he hoped that would be enough to keep the government running, but had yet to hear back from Congressional Democrats.
-Mulvaney also said Democrats had made their request on Obamacare subsidies too late in the negotiating process.
+Mulvaney told CNN's Jake Tapper on Tuesday that Democrats had made their request on Obamacare subsidies too late in the negotiating process.

 "They dropped this Obamacare bailout, these insurance company payments, about two weeks ago," Mulvaney said.
 "These are things they've brought to the table very late."

-Without the payments, health insurers would likely pull out of the Obamacare marketplace and could leave many Americans without a choice of insurers, but the payments are politically fraught.
-They are the subject of a lawsuit between House Republicans and the Obama administration that President Donald Trump inherited.
-Trump has waffled over whether Republicans should make them at all, even as Republican leaders on Capitol Hill have signaled they are necessary to stabilize the insurance market.

-Insurers are also desperate to get some clarity on the issue and make sure the administration continues making the payments.
+Insurers are desperate to get some clarity on the issue and make sure the administration continues making the payments.

 But, Republicans argue that the payments are part of mandatory spending and therefore shouldn't be part of the negotiations.